9 chore chart ideas for kids

 7. Morning and evening routine chore chart

-8. Chore popsicle sticks (in place of a chore chart)
+8. Chore lolly sticks (in place of a chore chart)

 9. Spinning wheel chore chart